textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Click blue active link](https://docs.textpattern.com/img/click-blue-active-link.png)

 Confirm ‘OK’ when asked if you are sure.
-The theme’s ‘Active’ link then becomes green and the previously active theme’s link turns blue.
+The theme’s blue ‘Activate’ link then becomes a green ‘Active’ link and the previously active theme’s link reverts the other way.

-In situations where you have created the themes and know how your website is constructed (i.e. assets between the different themes are paired will and using similar names), this switching process should work fairly smoothly.
-If switching between themes that you have imported, however, where the variability of theme package contents is potentially greater between themes, Textpattern will switch those parts that are compatible (similarly named, etc.) and ignore the others.
+In situations where you have created the themes and know how your website is constructed (i.e. assets between the different themes are paired well and using similar names), this switching process should work fairly smoothly.
+If switching between themes that you have imported, however, where the variability of theme package contents is potentially greater between sourced theme and your own website’s design, Textpattern will switch those parts that are compatible (similarly named, etc.) and ignore the others.

 Obviously you do not want to use this feature if your own new theme is not ready, or not being developed locally or on a staging server.
 And you might need to fiddle a bit with themes imported from somewhere else.
 But the ‘Active’ link still makes it easier to switch from one theme to another across your entire site.

 ### Assigning multiple themes

 In this case you might like keeping the same general structure of your website but want to have a different layout and presentation for each section.
-The blue ‘Activate’ links described previously will not work in this case because that only switches one theme to the whole website — an easy and quick theme switcher.
+The blue ‘Activate’ links described previously will not work in this case because that only switches one theme to the whole website — an easy theme switcher.

 If you want a 1:1 assignment of a different theme to every website section, you will have to assign each theme and its associated page and style assets to the section individually.
 There are two approaches to this process, which is a one-section-at-a-time process no matter what since you want all sections looking different, but one approach is a little more direct than the other.